 This panel provides several LED indicators, several keys, and a communications port.
 The RESET key is used to reset any latched LED indicator or target message, once the condition has been cleared (these latched conditions can also be reset via the SETTINGS $\Rightarrow \emptyset$ INPUT/OUTPUTS $\Rightarrow \emptyset$ RESETTING menu).
-The USER keys are used by the Breaker Control feature.
+The USER keys are not used in this unit.
 The RS232 port is intended for connection to a portable PC.